 Apart from 3PLs and inventory management software, solutions for inventory forecasting with distribution indicators, graphical representations, sophisticated analytics, and inventory reports on sales and stock metrics are available.
 This allows you to connect upstream purchasing and production operations to downstream sales and product demand.

-Benefits of Using Inventory Forecasting
+What are the Benefits of Using Inventory Forecasting?

 Inventory forecasting could make the difference between generating a profit and sitting on mounds of unutilised goods if you can anticipate it accurately.
 You may save money on storage, keep your customers happy and plan for prospective trends more effectively if you do this right.